Lime Curd Recipe

 Looking for more Fruit Curd Fillings?
 Here are a few favorites!

-- We’ve used a delicious Lemon Curd filling for our Lemon Cake and Coconut Lemon Cake.
-If you love lemon desserts, don’t miss this easy recipe!
+- We've used a delicious Lemon Curd filling for our Lemon Cake and Coconut Lemon Cake.
+If you love lemon desserts, don't miss this easy lemon filling!

-- Our Lemon Orange Cake recipe wouldn’t be the same without our easy Orange Curd Filling (The orange curd video also includes a recipe post!)
+- Our Lemon Orange Cake recipe wouldn't be the same without our easy Orange Curd Filling (The orange curd recipe post also includes a)

 You can tint your lime curd with a touch of green coloring gel if you'd like, but I prefer the shade just as it is, speckled with bits of green lime zest.

 We hope that you enjoy this recipe as much as we have!
 If you've never tried a fruit curd filling, you are missing out!
 They are really easy to make and the taste is just heaven!